aparshin/isoxml-visualization/README.md

 Main features:
   * Grids.
 Only Grids Type 2 (ProcessDataVariable values) are supported.
   * Time Logs.
 The user can choose DataLogValues to render on the map.
+  * Task fields.
-  * The user can click on the map to see the exact value of the clicked entity (Grid cell or TimeLog item)
+  * The user can click on the map to see the exact value of the clicked entity (Grid cell or TimeLog item).

 [Try it out: Demo!](https://d3emrh4jlarcc4.cloudfront.net/index.html)